Skip to main content

 • Professional nursing organizations

 Students in Carson-Newman’s online MSN-FNP program enjoy support from a close community of faculty and staff who care.
-Learn why Carson-Newman ranks as a top school and how students benefit from a student-centric approach.

-Why Should I Transition from RN to Nurse Practitioner?
+Why Should I Transition from RN to Nurse Practitioner

 The nurse practitioner role is growing exponentially, as is the need for dedicated professionals who want to advance from RN to nurse practitioner.